kgrid/kgrid.github.io/getting-started/developing-kos/index.md

 Take a look at the objects in the [example-collection](https://github.com/kgrid-objects/example-collection) and find the `new-hello` object in the `collection` directory.

-There will be three version of a KO from very simple to complex.
+There will be three versions of a KO from very simple to complex.
 All the objects come with a `package.json` file and scripts to build, test and package the KO for distribution to the Knowledge Grid.

-The first contains a single function called `welcome` that accepts a name property, `{name: "Bob"}`, and returns a greeting, `Welcome to the Knowledge Grid, Bob`.
+**The simple KO** contains a single function called `welcome` that accepts a name property, `{name: "Bob"}`, and returns a greeting, `Welcome to the Knowledge Grid, Bob`.
 This KO is written in ES5 to be deployable in teh Activator's Nashorn script engine.

-The second builds the same object, using Babel and Webpack, into a bundled artifact.
+**The second KO** builds the same object, using Babel and Webpack, into a bundled artifact.
 The `index.js` file is written in ES6, transpiled to ES5 using Babel, and bundled into a `main.js` file in the `dist` directory.

-The third builds a somewhat more complex object and bundles all the necessary files into a single Javascipt file, again `main.js` so that the `npm run package` command can zip it up into a distributable KO.
+**The complex, multifile KO** builds a somewhat more advanced object from multiple source files and bundles all the necessary files into a single Javascipt file, again `main.js`, so that the `npm run package` command can zip it up into a distributable KO.

 ### Good practices

+Coming soon

 ### Gotchas

+Coming soon

 ### Tests

+Coming soon

+#### Running in Nashorn vs. running in Nodejs

+Coming soon